OKINAWA KENYUKAI HISTORY

 Full members must reside in Okinawa and belong to an association DOJO to participate in this association and pursue training.
 Associate members reside out side of Okinawa and pursue training as a member of an affiliate DOJO.
 Kenyukai North America is an affiliate of Kenyukai Okinawa.

-To apply for admission to this association an applicant must submit an application to the American Director and pay an application fee, both to be forwarded to Okinawa.
-Acceptance in Kenyukai USA is decided by Grand Master Shinjo.
+To apply for admission to this association an applicant must submit an application to the North American Director and pay an application fee, both to be forwarded to Okinawa.
+Acceptance in Kenyukai North America is decided by Grand Master Shinjo.